jason469/Chai/README.md

 # Chai
 > Created by Jason Liu<br>
-> Version 1.0 of this app has been completed, but not yet deployed
+> Version 1.0 of this app has been and deployed

 ### What is Chai?
 Chai is a soft-toy tracking application used to track the lives and stories of different soft toys <br>